alliefm/LED_Weather_Map_ME/README.md

 <img src="https://www.martyncurrey.com/wp-content/uploads/2017/10/ESP8266_wifiManager_002.png" width="800">

 ## Usage
-When connected to the intrernet, the Map will cycle through each LED and set the color value.
+When connected to the internet, the Map will cycle through each LED and set the color value.
 The initial LEDs are automatically set to the color corresponding to the Key/Legend.
 The other LEDs will each light up the color corresponding to the weather data retrieved from Aviation Weather.
 It takes about 1-2 minutes to complete all of the LEDs.
 Once the LEDs are lit, the Map will wait for about 5 minutes before cycling through them and updating as needed based on changing weather conditions.

 NOTE: Sometimes Aviation Weather will not return the weather for an airport.
 When this happens the LED will turn off.
 If you see off LEDs, just wait a few minutes, as typically Aviation Weather will provide the weather for that airport again eventually.